-I’ve created this section for those who aren’t very technical.
+I’ve created this section for those who feel they aren’t very technical.
 In fact, for those who don’t even want to be technical.
 Even if you spend all day on a computer, it seems there’s a never-ending stream of things you just don’t know.
-Every single day people say that they’re not computer literate or not very technical.
+Every single day people tell me that they’re not computer literate or not very technical.
 Don’t feel like you’re left behind!
 Here are some easy non-technical computer and website tips.

 If you have a question about a mysterious term, head over to the glossary page or just ask.
-If the term isn’t defined, ask us to include it.
-If you have other questions about websites, online marketing, paid advertising, email blasts, mobile sites, or anything else, contact us.
+If the term isn’t defined, ask me to include it because there are probably other people who want to know, too.
+If you have other questions about websites, online marketing, paid advertising, email blasts, mobile sites, or anything else, contact me.

 quick, easy search